 When an organization considers implementing a computerized training system, particularly when the organization in question is a business run for profit, most want to know what the return on their investment (ROI) will be.
 This is often the number one consideration for organizations before committing to a particular training system.
+If you’re an LMS skeptic, then we invite you to get your copy of The Skeptic’s Guide to LMS.

 Online training is particularly designed with this basic need in mind.
 Online training is cost-effective by its very nature, requiring no new IT equipment to be installed, and often no downloads, and obviously none of the expense, overheads or logistical difficulties that are often involved in ‘real world’ training.